marioy47/blog-site/src/projects/cusotm-headers-footers/index.md

 - The existing plugins had issues with older versions (version 4.9) of wordpress.

 Here is the live coding sessions of the development:

+**Note**: This is for demonstration purposes only, there is no sound or explanation of the process.

 <div class="video-container">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLqJrOd2CQU3cpPdSSU8k5V_ZmoRuISCfv" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>